 3. Prepare for your funeral

 No one likes to contemplate their death, but it’s important to make sure your loved ones are financially prepared for your funeral.
-By planning your own funeral, you will relieve your family of the burden of having to plan it while grieving.
+By planning your own funeral, you will relieve family of the burden of having to plan it while grieving.

 4. Reconsider your transportation options